ruanjue/wtdbg2/README.md

 ```sh
 wtpoa-cns -t 0 -i dbg.ctg.lay -fo dbg.ctg.poacns.fa
 ```
-1, wtpoa-cns implements POA to generate MSA from reads fragments within an edge.
+1, wtpoa-cns implements POA to generate MSA from reads fragments within an edge. <br>
-2, performs realignment on MSA.
+2, performs realignment on MSA. <br>
-3, recalibrates homopolymers.
+3, recalibrates homopolymers, and make consensus sequence for an edge. <br>
-4, joins edges into a contig.
+4, joins edges' sequences into a contig. <br>

 Welcome to test POACNS and feedback.